malach-it/boruta_auth/guides/create_client.md

 # How to create an OAuth client

-Boruta goes with some administration utilities.
-The best way to create a client is to go by a seed script as follow:
+Boruta goes with some __administration utilities__.
+The best way to have an OAuth client up and running is to __create a client with a seed script__ as following example:

 ```elixir
 # priv/repo/seeds.exs